MaxHerbs/graph-federation/actions/compose/README.md

     # The name of the supergraph schema file within the created artifact.
     # Optional.
 Default is 'supergraph.graphql'
     supergraph-schema-filename:

-    # The ID of the GitHub App used to create the commit / pull request
-    # Required.
-    github-app-id:

-    # The private key of the GitHub App used to create the commit / pull request
-    # Required.
-    github-app-private-key:

-    # A boolean value which determines whether a pull request should be created
-    # Optional.
-Default is ${{ github.event_name == 'push' && startsWith(github.ref, 'refs/tags') }}
-    publish:
 ```

 ### Outputs